yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 try to close it even faster.
 How can I close it if the reporter doesn't like my solution?
 Find a temporary solution that will satisfy the reporter and allow you to close the ticket.
-Use "TODO" in your code or dirty workarounds&mdash;they are all better than a ticket hovering for a long time.
+Use "TODO" in your code or dirty workarounds---they are all better than a ticket hovering for a long time.

 Once you see that the solution is provided and is sufficient enough to close the ticket, ask its reporter to close it.
 Explicitly ask for that;